-ACHI through a long experience of working with low income, refugee and immigrant communities has identified major problems facing these communities.
-For these communities, which are our primarily target population, the problems are complex, challenging and of different level depending on individual’s journey of life, cultural background, linguistic and educational level in addition to most that goes through some challenging life experiences.
-This is specially for the refugee and immigrant population from Africa.
-Most refugee and immigrants, carrying past traumatic experience also face huge challenge during their initial resettlement as form of cultural shock, cultural and linguistic barrier and limited resettlement assistance.
-As a result, many go into stress and depression in some cases suicidal or take most of their life time working in a low survival jobs.
-For some successful, unfortunately, the end up become dependent on warfare assistance.
-This is also true for previous generation immigrant and low income citizens.
-The combination of the above challenges and other domestic issues have a direct consequence of the health wellbeing of individuals in this population, which also the cause of huge health disparities seen within these communities.
-ACHI believes that it is possible to overcome most of problems with complete understanding the cultural and linguistic background and establishing trust as basis before providing cultural competent appropriate services.
-Thus, the work of ACHI is based on the principles that
+Working with low-income, refugee, and immigrant communities, ACHI has learned several problems facing these communities.
+Most of the issues are complex, challenging, and different depending on an individual’s journey of life, cultural background, linguistic and educational level.
+Most refugees and immigrants, carrying past traumatic experiences also face a considerable challenge during their initial resettlement as a form of cultural shock and linguistic barrier.
+Since also there is no adequate resettlement assistance, many go into stress and depression in some cases, suicidal or taking lifelong survival jobs below the poverty level.
+For some, unfortunately, the end up becomes dependent on warfare assistance.
+The combination of the above challenges and other domestic issues has a direct consequence on the health well-being of individuals in this population, which also the cause of substantial health disparities seen within these communities.
+ACHI believes that it is possible to overcome most of the problems with a complete understanding of the cultural and linguistic background and to establish trust as a basis before providing culturally competent appropriate services.
+Thus, the work of ACHI depends on the principles that

-- Through evidence based practices, to develop confidence, trust and capacity that individual will be able to seek help for their self-development.
+- Through evidence-based practices, to develop confidence, trust, and capacity that individuals will be able to seek help for their self-development.

-- We work with our partners through a comprehensive referral services to connect our clients to available services.
+- We work with our partners through a comprehensive referral service to connect our clients to available services.

-- We provide educational programs for health and skill development to engage clients maintain healthy lifestyle and also become self-sufficient
+- We provide educational programs for health and skill development to engage clients to maintain a healthy lifestyle and become self-sufficient.

-ACHI though is a very small organization operates by mobilizing humanitarian dedicate volunteers.
-With the help of volunteers and dedicated staff, ACHI gradually expanding as needed its services to support the underserved immigrant communities and successfully developed programs and resources that have significant impact to the community.
+ACHI though is a small organization operates by mobilizing humanitarian dedicate volunteers.
+With the help of volunteers and dedicated staff, ACHI gradually expanding as needed its services to support the underserved immigrant communities and successfully developed programs and resources that have a significant impact.

 Our Core Value